opensourcedesign/opensourcedesign.github.io/docs/moderation-guide.md

 repo).
 The worker stores it in KV, and the approval/reminder emails look it up by file path.
 Don't ask posters to put an email in the front matter.

+Workflows write the address to a temporary file on the runner (never to `GITHUB_OUTPUT` or public logs) before sending via SMTP.

 ## What automation already checks

 Before the PR reaches you: